 Resignation Letter Sample - From a New Job (Text Version)

 Anytown, CA 12345

 Business City, NY 54321

 Please accept my resignation from my position, effective February 4, 2022.
 I was so pleased to begin my work here earlier last month at LMN Inc. However, a family emergency has come up and I, unfortunately, need to relocate immediately.
 As a result, I will be unable to fulfill my commitments here indefinitely.

 Thank you so much for your patience and understanding during a personally tumultuous time.
 Please let me know if there is anything I can do to ease the transition in any way, as I want to make this as painless as possible for you.

 My apologies for not being able to stay on the job.
 I do appreciate the opportunities provided to me, and I hope to stay in touch in the future.

 Sending an Email Message

-If you’re emailing your letter, here's how to send your email message including what to include, proofing, double checking that you have all the information you need, and sending a test message.
+If you’re emailing your letter, be sure to format your email message and include the important information.
+Also, proofing the message before you send it to double-check that you have all the information you need is a good idea.